ms-iot/content/en-US/win10/samples/NodejsWUBlinky.md

 ###Set up your PC
-* Follow the instructions [here]({{site.baseurl}}/{{page.lang}}/win10/SetupPC.htm) to install Visual Studio 2015 Preview.
+* Install Windows 10.
-* Install the latest NTVS (Node.js Tools for Visual Studio) Bundle VS 2015 from [here](https://github.com/ms-iot/ntvsiot/releases).
+* Install Visual Studio 2015.
-* To use the npm feature in NTVS, install Node.js on your machine from [here](https://nodejs.org/download/).
-Ensure that you select 'npm package manager' as one of the features to be installed.
+* Install the latest NTVS (Node.js Tools for Visual Studio) Bundle Installer from [here](https://github.com/ms-iot/ntvsiot/releases).

 ###Set up your hardware
 The setup for this sample is the same as the C# 'Blinky' [sample]({{site.baseurl}}/{{page.lang}}/win10/samples/Blinky.htm).